History of the District Attorney's Office

-Since the enactment of the legislations, 23 men “learned in the law,” have been elected by the citizens of Dauphin County to the office of District Attorney.
+Since the enactment of this law, 23 individuals, “learned in the law,” have been elected by the citizens of Dauphin County to the office of District Attorney.

 James Fox, a nominee of the Whig Party, became the first elected District Attorney in October, 1851.
 He was former State Representative and had been a member of the Dauphin County Bar since 1844.
 He has also been responsible for purchasing the land for what is now known as Harrisburg State Hospital.
 Mr. Fox left office in 1853, upon his selection as a Director of the Mechanics’ Bank of Harrisburg.

 Fox’s successor was David Fleming, a graduate of the Harrisburg Academy, who had been admitted to the bar in 1841.
 Fleming served only one term, declining re-nomination in 1856.
 He was elected to the State Senate in 1863, and served there for three years.
 After that, he became involved in numerous local businesses and industries.
 In 1870, Fleming formed a law partnership with Samuel J.M.
 McCarrell, who later became District Attorney of Dauphin County and a Judge of the Court of Common Pleas.